Suzanne Daniels

 9 Suspects, 0 Scripts: What a Murder Mystery Taught Me About Multi-Agent Orchestration

 Detective Agentic Mysteries runs 9+ simultaneous GitHub Copilot SDK sessions: suspects, a forensics analyst, a criminal profiler, a narrator, and a director agent orchestrating the world.
 Each agent has its own tools, state, and objectives.
-Some agents cooperate.
+Some cooperate.
 Some actively undermine each other.
 The cooperative multi-agent demos you've seen at conferences don't prepare you for what happens when Agent 4 contradicts Agent 7, both are partially right, and the player is watching.

 Key takeaways: